When to Use a Travel Agent

 There are so many package deals out there, at hotels you've never heard of, with itineraries so vague you're not sure what country you're visiting, that you probably need some assistance.
-(Our story on Unpacking Your Vacation Package Deal can also help.)
+(See Are Vacation Packages a Good Deal? for more help.)

 When you fly frequently.

 When you fly frequently, and especially when it's SEM (Someone Else's Money), having a good travel agent can be essential.
 No hours on hold, no endless Web surfing, no hassles; just a quick phone call, and your e-tickets arrive in your inbox.